cjnevin/IdealCleanArchitecture/README.md

 I have employed several concepts to make this code more readable/usable.

+If you'd like to read more about the approach there is [more information available here](https://medium.com/@cjnevin/modular-viper-architecture-9a7cdb7475f8).

 ### Swift Package Manager

 Access is enforced using Swift Package Manager to ensure proper boundaries between vertical layers.
 Modules are created as horizontal layers within each layer.